basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 Friends and family back home often ask me, "Dan, what's an average day for you in Korea?"
 It may sound a little far-fetched that I pack all this stuff into a single day when back home an average day consisted only of work, food and exercise.

 It's no lie, though.
-When you're unemployed, on the road, without many responsibilities and without much direction, more things just seem to happen.
+When you're unemployed, on the road, without many responsibilities and without much direction, more things just seem to happen whether you plan for them or not.
 The scope of daily activities widens.
 Just like so much in life, it's not the amazing and wonderful experience that you expected: it's a totally different, much better, amazing and wonderful experience of which you couldn't even conceive.